vandy-max/CIPHER/README.md

 4. Deploy, then go back to your backend host and set `ALLOWED_ORIGINS` to this frontend's final URL (e.g. `https://cipherq.vercel.app`), then redeploy/restart the backend so CORS actually allows it.

 Netlify works the same way: Base directory `frontend`, Build command `npm run build`, Publish directory `frontend/dist`, same `VITE_API_URL` env var, and a SPA redirect rule (`/* /index.html 200`) — `frontend/nginx.conf` (included in this repo) encodes the same fallback if you containerize the frontend yourself instead.

+> Since both backend and frontend can live on Render, a single Render account can host this entire stack (Web Service + Static Site), leaving only MongoDB Atlas as an external dependency.

 ### 4 — Verify the deployed stack